• Skip to primary navigation

 • Use any type of pita bread.
 There are different versions of pita bread, some thicker and some thinner.
 Use whatever you have on hand.

-• Bake the pita bread chips in lieu of frying.
+• Bake the pita bread chips instead of frying.

 • Add some different dry seasonings like za'atar are sumac spice to flavor the chips.